flutter/website/src/desktop.md

 [Flutter Gallery]
 : A samples project hosted on GitHub to help developers evaluate and use Flutter.
-It is a collection of material design widgets, behaviors, and vignettes implemented with Flutter.
+The Gallery consists of a collection of material design widgets, behaviors, and vignettes implemented with Flutter.
 You can clone the project and run Gallery as a desktop app by following the provided instructions in the README.